enoch-chang/heart_rate_databases_starter/README.md

 The database component ```main.py``` stores and retrieves information from a MongoDB database.
 It can add heart rate information to an existing user, create new users, retrieve user information and retrieve all heart rate information stored for a specified user.
 All information is stored in the format specified in ```models.py```.

-## Installation and Set-Up
+## Installation and Deployment

-To get started with this sample code, you first need to install required python packages into your virtual environment.
+To get started, you first need to install required python packages into your virtual environment.
 ```
 pip install -r requirements.txt
 ```